Junior Sailing - Frequently Asked Questions

 We regret that we are unable to issue refunds after your booking has been accepted and a place allocated.

 Dinghy sailing involves getting wet !
 All trainees should have their own wetsuit (a “shortie” wetsuit is usually adequate for summer sailing), buoyancy aid, dinghy boots (old runners will do or maybe buy the cheapest pair of runners you can get), swimming costume, and kagoule (lightweight waterproof top) and towel.
 Footwear is important – bare feet are not allowed!
 We also recommend that sailors wear a pair of board shorts over their wetsuit to protect the wetsuit from snagging on the sharp bits of boats and getting ripped or torn.

-The club has a number of wetsuits and buoyancy aids available for loan in return for a refundable security deposit of €50.
-This should be paid on arrival on the Monday morning.
+We have a very small number of wetsuits and buoyancy aids which are available for loan to new sailors only in return for a refundable security deposit of €50.
+This deposit should be paid on arrival on the Monday morning.
 It will be refunded at the end of Junior Training on the Friday.